 Instacart insurance

 As with food delivery, personal auto policies do not cover grocery delivery hustles, such as Instacart.
 Instacart also does not provide insurance for its shoppers.
-In fact, it doesn’t require that you carry insurance — in that respect, you only need access to a reliable vehicle.
+Technically speaking you do not need insurance for Instacart — you only need access to a reliable vehicle to sign up as a shopper.

 Cottage food insurance